 Sum up all expenses of one day and fill in the column on the right for daily expenses.
 Sum up the expenses of one spending category at the end of the month and fill this number in the cell at the bottom (total/cat).
 Then add all categories total expenses to estimate the total expenses of one month.
 You don’t need to calculate both, the daily total expenses AND the total expenses per category.
-If you want choose one and use this one to calculate the monthly total.
+You can choose one and use this one to calculate the monthly total.

 You can buy electronic budget books, find an app or use my free budget book spreadsheet that I provide in the free resource library for subscribers.

-The digital budget book template I share with you is basically a paperless version of the printable above but it comes with automated equations.
+The digital budget book template I share comes with automated equations.
 Another Plus: It covers six months of expenses and automatically calculates your average spending per month.
 With an average using six months of data you will get a good understanding about your spending habits and can compare your expenses with the average American’s spending.

 Access the free budget book template in the free library for subscribers.
 Then make a copy for yourself.
 (File – Make copy – Enter a name – press ok).
-Now your are all set to track your spending.
-Use it just like the printable version and fill in all expenses on a daily or weekly basis.
-Then relax because total expenses of each day and each category, as well as each month, will be calculated automatically.
+Total expenses of each day and each category, as well as each month, will be calculated automatically.
 Also, your monthly values will automatically be filled in the six-month-average sheet and then calculated.
-You need to fill in six months to see the exact average over six months.
+You need to fill in six months to see the exact average.

 Time to create your personal budget book and track your spending.
 Start today!
-Half a year from now, you will have a wealth of data and a perfect asset to transform your personal finances and find any saving potential there is.
-Don’t wait.
+Half a year from now, you will have a wealth of data and a perfect asset to transform your personal finances and find any saving potential.